Esbern/semanticGIS/content/Geospatial Practice/Analytical Modelling/index.md

 This is where we practice our **Abstract-First Design Pattern**.
 The notes here don't just show _which buttons to click_.
 They first define a _tool-agnostic, abstract pipeline_ that represents the pure **logic** of the analysis.

-The pipelines in this section (like [[Geospatial Practice/Application Domains & Frameworks/Digital hydrology/index|digital hydrology]] digital hydrology or suitability modeling) are our 'abstract' building blocks.
+The pipelines in this section (like [[Geospatial Practice/Application Domains/Digital hydrology/index|digital hydrology]] digital hydrology or suitability modeling) are our 'abstract' building blocks.
 In the `Application Domains` section, we will see how these same pipelines are compiled and applied to solve concrete, real-world problems.

 As you use this section, focus on understanding _how_ a problem is deconstructed into a logical chain of operations.
 The goal is to build your own "design rationale"—the ability to explain _why_ you chose a specific pipeline and how it logically connects your data to your scientific question.